XPECT INFLUENZA A/B

 Device ClassClass 2

-REMEL's Xpect™ Flu A/B is a rapid in vitro immunochromatographic test for the direct, qualitative detection of influenza A and influenza B viral antigen (nucleoprotein) from nasal wash, nasal swab, and throat swab specimens from symptomatic patients.
+REMEL's Xpect™ Influenza A/B is a rapid in vitro immunochromatographic test for the direct, qualitative detection of influenza A and influenza B viral antigen (nucleoprotein) from nasal wash, nasal swab, and throat swab specimens from symptomatic patients.
 The test is intended as an aid in the rapid diagnosis of influenza A and influenza B viral infections.
 Negative tests should be confirmed by cell culture.

 Device Story